SAP-samples/teched2025-XP264/exercises/ex1/README.md

 ### Accessing other diagnostic information with btp and kubernetes terraform providers....

-Practice:
+Optional practice:
-- 👉 run the namespaced Data Collection Workflow against the same kyma cluster region as done in the previous exercise (for instance, xp264-050) and your namespace
+- 👉 run the namespaced Data Collection Workflow against the same kyma cluster region as done in the previous [Fire-fighter exercise](exercises/ex1#exercise-14---fire-fighter-access-to-your-kyma-cluster) (for instance, using xp264-050 region) and your namespace

  |  Data Collection Workflow (namespaced)
  | :---------  |